Importance of being active

 Triathlon

-The 2016 Summer Paralympics debuted the triathlon event with the Olympic distance of swimming, biking, and running.
+The 2016 Summer Paralympics will debut the triathlon event with the Olympic distance of swimming, biking and running.
 Sit-down athletes use a handcycle for the bike and a racing wheelchair for the run portions of the Triathlon.

 Water skiing is a terrific heat-beating summer sport that's been adapted so that skiers of almost all abilities can participate with family and friends.